 Android M may be the Android version on everyone's lips, but the various Android Lollipop updates - from Android 5.0 to Android 5.1.1 - continue to roll out across the world.
-While only a few phones have Android 5.1.1, many more are still looking forward to Android 5.0.2 or even 5.1 - and the latest to get some 5.1 love are a few Motorola and HTC devices.
-We've gathered all of the information on which phones will get which Lollipop update and when.
+The latest to get the Android 5.1 Lollipop love are the HTC One M9, with the One M8 guaranteed the jump to Android M. Read on to see which phones will get which Lollipop update and when.

 Highlight recent changes